onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should see `Continue your verification on mobile` screen
     - user should be able to successfully submit a document capture on their mobile phone

+##### 37. Browse back after enlarging the document
+(desktop and mobile browsers)

+1. Upload a document
+2. Click "Enlarge image"
+3. Click browser's back button while document is zoomed in.
+  - "Check readability" text and back arrow retain the colour
+  - Back navigation in the browser doesn't cause any other UI changes in the SDK

 ## Internal - functional
 ###### 1. Multiple selfie captures
 (on private mode of: Google Chrome, Firefox, Safari and Microsoft Edge browsers)